lua-carbon/carbon/docs/Classes/Math.Matrix.md

 Generates `N`x`M` matrices.

-Matrices native to Carbon are Row-Major!
+Matrices native to Carbon are row-major!

 This does not scale very well, but is fast for small values of `N` and `M`.
 Works only for matrices smaller than 14x14.